 Given a working hypothesis, as abduced in the previous post, the next phase of inquiry uses deductive inference to expand the implied consequences of the abductive hypothesis, with the aim of testing its truth.
-For this purpose, the inquirer needs to think of other things that would follow from the consequent of his precipitate explanation.
+For this purpose, our inquirer must think of other things following from the consequent of his precipitate explanation.
 Thus, he now reflects on the Case just assumed:

 - Case : The Current situation is just Before it rains.